mstksg/inCode/copy/entries/singletons-1.md

     and `Locked`.
 2. The *kind* `DoorState`, whose type constructors are `'Opened`, `'Closed`, and `'Locked`
-3. The singletons for `'Opened`, `'Closed`, and `'Locked`.
+3. The singletons for `'Opened`, `'Closed`, and `'Locked`:

+    ```haskell
+    SOpened :: Sing 'Opened
+    SClosed :: Sing 'Closed
+    SLocked :: Sing 'Locked
+    ```

 4. The `SingI` instances for `'Opened`, `'Closed`, and `'Locked'`

-Kind of confusing, and in the future, when we have real dependent types, we can hopefully combine all of these manifestations into the same thing.
-But for now, we do have to deal with converting between them, and for that, we have, generated for us:
+Kind of confusing, and in the future, when we have real dependent types, we can combine all of these manifestations into the *one* thing.
+But for now, we do have to deal with converting between them, and for that, we have, generated for
+us:

 *   `fromSing :: Sing (s :: DoorState) -> DoorState` takes us from singletons
     to values: